Written by Liam (with a little help from Aoife)

 Cold wind.
 Darkness.
 Dad’s mouth closed.
 Another memory gone.

 Dad looked back at us instead of at the road.
 I put my hand over Aoife’s mouth.
 ‘Shut up!
 You’re upsetting him.’

 Dad’s trembling voice.
 ‘I don’t understand anything.
 What’s happening?’

 As Dad watched us for our answer, our car veered slowly into oncoming traffic.

 We were about to crash.

-I watched everything like it was happening to someone else then I shook back into the present.
+I watched the accident out to happen like it was happening to someone else then shook back into the present.

 ‘DAD!
 THE ROAD!’